Round 2 Abstract Submissions close in

 - Each presenter will have 20 minutes for their presentation.
-The presentations will be followed by 5 minutes for questions and discussion.
-Presenters can choose to speak for less than 20 minutes if they wish to allow further discussion.
+The 20 minute presentation length is inclusive of question and answer time.
+Presenters can choose to speak for less than 20 minutes if they wish to allow for further discussion.

 - Papers should communicate technical research, investigations and studies, and/or industry trends including showcasing experience in industry-based good practices, lessons learnt, project work and strategies.

 - The presentation consists of a brief talk and question and answer session.
 Presentation slides, video clips and props are encouraged but not compulsory.